 Eventarc is compliant with these certifications and standards.

-2 Events for GKE destinations use Eventarc's event forwarder to pull new events from Pub/Sub and forward it to the destination.
+2 Events for Google Kubernetes Engine (GKE) destinations—including Cloud Run for Anthos (CRfA) services running in a GKE cluster—use Eventarc's event forwarder to pull new events from Pub/Sub and forward it to the destination.
 This component acts as a mediator between the Pub/Sub transport layer and the target service.
 It works on existing services and also supports signaling services (including those not exposed outside of the fully-managed cluster) while simplifying setup and maintenance.
 Note that the event forwarder's lifecycle is managed by Eventarc, and if you accidentally delete the event forwarder, Eventarc will restore this component.

 3 Events for a workflow execution are transformed and passed to the workflow as runtime arguments.
 Workflows can combine and orchestrate Google Cloud and HTTP-based API services in an order that you define.